Skip to content

 After reviewing your transactions, you can generate a range of tax reports on the ‘Reports’ page.
 These reports can be shared with your accountant or directly filed with the ATO via myTax.

-As part of Swyftx’s partnership with Crypto Tax Calculator, the team at CTC is generously offering a 30% discount off the first year of your subscription.
+As part of Swyftx’s partnership with Crypto Tax Calculator, the team at CTC is offering a 30% discount off the first year of your subscription.

 *Eligible for first-time users only